Qausain/ML_with_tensor_flow-app/README.md

 # ML with TensorFlow: Classification of Apples & Oranges This project demonstrates machine learning with TensorFlow for classifying images of apples and oranges, trained using Google Teachable Machines.

+Simply install the `.apk` file provided on your Android device.
+The file is located at:

+`release/app-release.apk`

 ## Results